nameer-rizvi/scrapefrom/README.md

 }).then(console.log); // "{ titles: [...] }"
 ```

-Extract a joined array of strings for all h1 tags on a page using a delimiter, as "title".
+Extract a commafied list of h1 tags on a page as "titles".

 ```javascript
 scrapefrom({